Vincent Subramaniam

 Vincent Subramaniam (born 28 January 1955) is a Singaporean football coach.
-Educated at Victoria School, Vincent was most recently in charge of Young Lions.
+Educated at Victoria School, Vincent was most recently in charge of Bhutan national team as their technical director.

-He was the national coach of the Singapore national football team from 1998 to 2001.
-He has also managed Indian I-League club Churchill Brothers SC.
+Vincent was the national coach of the Singapore national team from 1999 to 2001.
+He has also managed Indian I-League club Churchill Brothers.

 Personal life

 Vincent was a former staff sergeant with the Singapore Armed Forces.